How To Make A Landing Page On Wix

 Targeted Messaging

 Landing pages let you match your message to the exact ad, email, or social post that brought the visitor to the page.
-This message match - using the same language and offer the visitor already responded to - builds immediate trust and reduces bounce rates.
+This message match uses the same language and offer the visitor already responded to, which builds immediate trust and reduces bounce rates.
 You can create multiple versions of a landing page for different audience segments without changing your main website.

 Lead Generation